coryrwest/JavascriptUtilities/README.md

 extention for jQuery to add icontains as an expression (case insensitive).

 ### fuzzyContains
-extention for jQuery that incorporated fuzzyset (https://github.com/Glench/fuzzyset.js) into a fuzzyContains expression.
+extention for jQuery that incorporates fuzzyset (https://github.com/Glench/fuzzyset.js) into a fuzzyContains expression.